H-uru/moul-assets/CONTRIBUTING.md

 - match the art style of the currently accepted content both visually and audibly
 - not look like a "video game"
 - have largely correct lighting

-Ensuring contributions meet these criteria should be done as part of the preliminary review process done outside of this repository.